 What are the key debridement techniques used for diabetic foot ulcers?

 Debridement techniques include surgical, mechanical, chemical, and autolytic methods.
 Surgical debridement is often preferred for necrotic and infected wounds.
-Regular debridement can speed up healing and increase the chance of full secondary closure.
+Regular debridement can speed healing and increase the chance of full secondary closure.

 Why is tight blood glucose control crucial for diabetic foot ulcer healing?